Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 # Object persistence

-Due to the nature of the program, the engine is required to store and load a vast amount of different types of data from the user's hard-drive.
-In order to streamline this parsing and/or serialization process, ZenGin implements an object persistence system using the `zCArchiver` class and its derivatives, that allows individual engine classes to implement a routine specifying which data should be saved or loaded from disk, and in which manner.
+In order to simplify the loading and saving data of varying types to the user's hard-drive, ZenGin implements a simple object persistence system using the `zCArchiver` class and its derivatives, that allow individual engine classes to implement a routine specifying which data should be saved or loaded from disk, and in which manner.

-By calling on an interface provided by the `zCArchiver` class, a class (which must be derived from `zCObject`) can write data directly into a stream using several different modes.
+An object that is derived from the `zCObject` class may overload the `Archive` and `Unarchive` virtual methods.
+Within these methods, the class may then call on an interface provided by the `zCArchiver` class, which allows the it to directly read from/write to a stream using several different modes.
 Primarily these are ASCII and BinSafe, however there are more options, as is explained below.

 ## Archive format